mastercomfig/mastercomfig/docs/customization/custom_configs.md

 # Customization

-You can use user customization files to override specific settings in mastercomfig.
+You can use user override files to customize specific settings in mastercomfig.

 These are `autoexec.cfg`, which runs at game launch, the 9 class configs (`scout.cfg`, `soldier.cfg`, `pyro.cfg`, `demoman.cfg`, `heavyweapons.cfg`, `engineer.cfg`,
 `medic.cfg`, `sniper.cfg`, and `spy.cfg`) which run on switching to a new class, and `listenserver.cfg` which runs when first spawning in a local server.
-All of these files go into a folder called `user` you create in `tf/cfg`.
+All of these files go into a folder called `overrides` you create in `tf/cfg`.

-If you don't have these files, you can download the [mastercomfig template](https://github.com/mastercomfig/mastercomfig/releases/latest/download/template.zip) and move the `user` folder to your `tf/cfg/` folder to customize the config.
+If you don't have these files, you can download the [mastercomfig template](https://github.com/mastercomfig/mastercomfig/releases/latest/download/template.zip) and move the `overrides` folder to your `tf/cfg/` folder to customize the config.

-If there's something you'd like to run for all of your class configs, you can add it to `tf/cfg/user/game_overrides.cfg`.
+If there's something you'd like to run for all of your class configs, you can add it to `tf/cfg/overrides/game_overrides.cfg`.

 ## Utility Commands

 * `run_modules`: Applies modules.
 Useful for changing module levels in-game, and then applying them all at once.
-* `apply_user`: Runs user modules, applies modules and then runs user autoexec.
-Useful for changing your user preferences in-game.
+* `apply_overrides`: Runs user modules, applies modules and then runs user autoexec.
+Useful for changing your user overrides in-game.
-* `restore_preset`: Restores modules back to preset defaults, without using user settings.
+* `restore_preset`: Restores modules back to preset defaults, without using user overrides.
-* `restore_config`: Runs all of mastercomfig and user configs again, resetting changes made in-game.
+* `restore_config`: Runs all of mastercomfig and user overrides again, resetting changes made in-game.
 * `version_comfig`: Outputs the version of mastercomfig currently being used.
 * `switchconsole`: Command for toggling console and console output.
 This is able to reduce the performance impact of console logging when the console is not toggled on.